-- (1) This clause applies: - (a) to an application from a distributor for pass through of costs arising from the commencement of the National Energy Retail Law, the National Energy Retail Rules, the National Energy Retail Regulations and associated amendments to the energy laws as they apply in the State or Territory in which that distributor operates; and - (b) despite anything to the contrary in an access arrangement. - (2) The time limit for the making of a determination by the AER is 100 business days from the date when the AER receives a complete application.
+- (1) This clause applies: - (a) to an application from a distributor for pass through of costs arising from the commencement of the National Energy Retail Law, the National Energy Retail Regulations and associated amendments to the energy laws as they apply in the State or Territory in which that distributor operates; and - (b) despite anything to the contrary in an access arrangement. - (2) The time limit for the making of a determination by the AER is 100 business days from the date when the AER receives a complete application.